Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources: From Matching to Multi-unit Assortments

 \textbf{Online Assortments with Multi-unit demand:} Customer $t$ requires up to $b_{it}\geq 0$ units of resource $i\in I$.
 Given an assortment $S$, the customer chooses at most one resource from $S$ with probabilities given by choice model $\phi_t$.
 Let $y_i(t)$ denote the number of units of resource $i$ when $t$ arrives.
 Selection of resource $i$ results in $\min\{y_i(t),\, b_{it}\}$ units of resource $i$ being used for an independently drawn duration $d\sim F_i$, and a reward $\min\{y_i(t),\, b_{it}\}r_i$ (results hold even if each of the $b_{it}$ units is used for an independent random duration).
 The assortment $S$ that we offer must belong to a downward closed feasible set $\mathcal{F}_t$.
 Choice model $\phi_t$ and quantities $b_{it}$ are revealed when $t$ arrives.

-Similar to the online matching problem, we will work in the large capacity regime.
+Similar to the online matching problem, we focus on the large capacity regime.
 Due to multi-unit (budgeted) allocations this is more accurately the large budget to bid ratio regime, where the parameter,

 We compare online algorithms against a clairvoyant algorithm that knows the choice models and quantities $b_{it}$ for all arrivals in advance but makes assortment decisions in order of the arrival sequence and observes (i) realizations of customer choice after showing the assortment and (ii) realizations of usage duration when used units return (same as an online algorithm).
-Further, in case of assortments we make the standard assumptions (\cite{negin,RST18,reuse}) that for every arrival $t\in T$, choice model $\phi_t$ satisfies the weak substitution property i.e.,
+Further, in case of assortments we make the standard assumptions (\cite{negin,RST18,reuse}) that for every arrival $t\in T$, choice model $\phi_t$ satisfies the weak substitution property, i.e.,

 We also assume access to an assortment optimization oracle that takes a choice model $\phi$ and set of feasible solutions $\mathcal{F}$ as input and outputs a feasible revenue maximizing assortment More generally, an $\alpha$ approximate oracle is also acceptable and in this case the competitive ratio guarantee is $(1-1/e)\,\alpha$.